-Our approach does not focus on test taking strategies.
-The focus is to identify learning gaps using lean methodologies that have predominated manufacturing and services industries for decades and this allows for effecient allocation of time, teaching resources, and practice content to help students improve their high school and college readiness.
+Our approach focuses on identifying learning gaps using lean methodologies that have predominated manufacturing and services industries for decades.
+This allows for effecient allocation of time, teaching resources, and practice content to help students improve their high school and college readiness.

-How do teachers benefit: The assessment provides teachers the information to cluster students with similar learning needs so the right intervention program can be implemented.
+The assessment provides teachers/tutors the information to cluster students with similar learning needs, so the right intervention program can be implemented.
 Identifying the content areas that a student needs instruction in and practice is the best way to drive improvement.
-This approach allows teachers to do what they do best; find ways to teach students how to master grade appropriate concepts.
+This approach allows teachers/tutors to do what they do best; find ways to teach students how to master grade appropriate concepts.

 When is the best time to conduct the assessment?